Future AI Driven Changes in NFL Front Offices

 6 Mins

-We’ll look at this through the lens of a new ownership group, giving us a natural foundation for introducing new processes and ways of thinking, hitting five primary areas along the way:
+To give us a natural runway for introducing unique processes and ways of thinking, our lens will be a new ownership group.
+We’ll hit five primary areas along the way:

 Telling the story (Marketing)